WOMEN'S ECONOMIC

 Wages and Wealth

-Fair wages (compensation) is the bare minimum which women require to develop economic power, and beyond wages and compensation, cash assistance and tax credits are ways to provide an immediate economic boost to the women who are the least economically secure.
+Fair wages and equal compensation are the bare minimum which women require to develop economic power; beyond wages and compensation, cash assistance and tax credits are ways to provide an immediate economic boost to the women who are the least economically secure.
 This pillar of work focuses on the need to improve wages for women and related compensation policies and practices to get paid fairly and have an opportunity to build wealth.
+This pillar may include

 - Gender wage gap including occupational segregation